 - Build buffer time into each milestone to absorb delays.

-5. Eisenhower Matrix Goal Template: The Art of Prioritization
+5. Eisenhower Matrix Goal Template: Prioritize What Moves the Needle

 The Eisenhower Matrix sorts tasks into four quadrants: Do (urgent, important), Decide (important, not urgent), Delegate (urgent, not important), and Delete (not urgent, not important).
-This visual tool prevents busywork from eclipsing work that truly moves you forward and has long been recommended for effective time management6.
+This visual tool prevents busywork from eclipsing work that truly moves you forward, and it’s a long-standing recommendation for effective time management5.

 Example: Reserve “Important, Not Urgent” time for strategic planning, skill development, or relationship-building.